NoellePatterson/noellepatterson.github.io/content/blog/using-typescript-with-react/index.md

 ## 1. Typescript 101

 One of the key benefits of Typescript to me is type annotation.
-Initially, coming straight from JS, using type annotation was rather a struggle.
+Since my background has no [statically typed languages](https://en.wikipedia.org/wiki/Type_system), learning type annotation was rather a struggle.
 The syntax was unfamiliar and time consuming to write.
-It took me about one month of using it to start to appreciate its power and why many developers much prefer a [statically typed languages](https://en.wikipedia.org/wiki/Type_system).
+It took me about one month of using it to start to appreciate its power and why many developers much prefer a statically typed language.
+There are lots of differences between a statically typed languages and TS, but I will not discuss them here :)

 Here I will create a simple example on how to convert a Javascript function to Typescript while explaining the benefits of type annotation.